 There's no doubt that our restaurant decor ideas on a budget will save you money.
 That said, you still need to be willing to devote the time to creating a compelling concept.
 Don't feel daunted, it can be fun and is more than worth the effort, because paying attention to the details when it comes to restaurant interior design can go a long way in the age of social media.
 After all, your customers are your best advertisers.
 And by using tools like Instagram, Twitter and Facebook, they have the power to spread the word about your restaurant to hundreds or thousands of followers, which can really raise your visibility.

 Still not convinced that decor is key?
 Take a cue from the experts.
 Interior designer Paul Basile is highly sought after by San Diego restaurateurs, because of his signature touches like one-of-a-kind furniture, and architectural elements that serve dual purposes (think windows that fold down to become tabletops).
 And as he shared with Restaurant Hospitality, his mission is to “focus on the customer experience and what makes them feel special to be there, and create a mood that coincides with the food and drinks."

-"Expressing passion in the overall design and the intimate details, you can feel and see when something was done right and is handcrafted.
-That expressiveness is passed along to the guests when they notice something new every visit --like finding a new little gem.”
+"Expressing passion in the overall design and the intimate details, you can feel and see when something was done right and is handcrafted," he continued.
+"That expressiveness is passed along to the guests when they notice something new every visit — like finding a new little gem.”

 3. Showcase local art.

-4. DIY some inspiring lighting fixtures.
+4. DIY the lighting scheme.